chrisconlon-klaviyo/sms-toolkit/README.rst

 ----------------

 Klaviyo has adapted the original `vobject <https://eventable.github.io/vobject/>`_ packaged in to this package.
 Klaviyo has adapted this module for py3 only.
-This adapted module will not work for py2.
+This adapted module may not work for py2.